21-Hydroxylase: Non-classic congenital adrenal hyperplasia

 Non-classical congenital adrenal hyperplasia caused by 21-hydroxylase deficiency (NCCAH) is a milder and late-onset congenital adrenal hyperplasia.
 Its prevalence rate in different ethnic groups varies from 1 in 1000 to 1 in 50.
 Some people affected by the condition have no relevant signs and symptoms, while others experience symptoms of hyperandrogenism.

 Women with NCCAH usually have normal female genitalia at birth.
 In later life, the signs and symptoms of the condition may include acne, hirsutism, male-pattern baldness, irregular menstruation, and infertility.

 Fewer studies have been published about males with NCCAH comparing to those about females, because males are generally asymptomatic.
 Males, however, may present with acne and early balding.

 While symptoms are usually diagnosed after puberty, children may present with premature adrenarche.

 Research on other conditions

-There is ongoing research on how Genetic variants in the CYP21A2 gene may lead do pathogenic conditions.
-A variant of this gene has been reported to cause autosomal dominant posterior polar cataract, suggesting that 21-hydroxylase may be involved in the extraadrenal biosynthesis of aldosterone and cortisol in the lens of the eye.
+There is ongoing research on how Genetic variants in the CYP21A2 gene may lead to pathogenic conditions.
+A variant of this gene has been reported to cause autosomal dominant posterior polar cataract, suggesting that steroid 21-hydroxylase may be involved in the extra-adrenal biosynthesis of aldosterone and cortisol in the lens of the eye.

+History

+In the 1950s and 1960s, steroidogenic pathways that included cholesterol conversion to progesterone through a complex pathway involving multiple steps were identified, and, among them, a pathway for cortisol synthesis showing specific enzymatic steps that included hydroxylation reactions at position 21 (21-hydroxylation) mediated by cytochrome P450 enzymes.
+Cytochrome P450 enzymes were then described, and steroid 21-hydroxylation was associated with cytochrome P450.

+In the 1980s and 1990s, partial-length bovine Cyp21 cDNA clones were identified as related to human CYP21A2.
+Researchers discovered mutations in the CYP21A2 gene associated with congenital adrenal hyperplasia (CAH).

+From the 1990s onward, specific mutations were correlated with different forms/severity levels of CAH.
+Genotype/phenotype correlations were investigated for improved diagnostic accuracy.